RoboCup-SPL/GameController/README.md

 practicing alone, use the "Invisibles" as second team.

 SPL: The GameController automatically selects the jersey colors as defined in the file "teams.cfg".
-The left teams jersey color is picked first regardless if it has a custom jersey or not.
+The left team's jersey color is picked first regardless if it has a custom jersey or not.
 For both teams, the first jersey color that they have and, if picking second, that does not conflict with the jersey color of the opponent is selected in the following sequence: